Renewal By Andersen vs Pella

 How They Market

 This approach differs from many other window companies that use regional or nationwide dealer networks to sell their products.
 Each Renewal branch or franchisee is responsible for selling in their local market.
-It’s pretty straightforward, however, they do sell at a significantly higher price point than most other window sellers.
+For the most part, it’s pretty straightforward.
+However, they do sell at a significantly higher price point than most other window sellers.

-Pella windows&doors markets their products in a very similar way to the Anderson corporation.
+Pella markets their products in a very similar way to the Anderson corporation.
 They sell through the big box stores, as well as by selling to larger builders and individual contractors who have access to their lines of products.
-Their higher end fiberglass and wood windows are sold mostly through an extensive dealer network, that is available in all of the contiguous United States.
+Pella Windows And Doors higher end fiberglass and wood windows are sold mostly through an extensive dealer network.
+Their products are available in all of the contiguous United States.
 In this way, Pella windows are available in all sorts of places and locales.

 Renewal by Andersen prices, are without a doubt, the most expensive composite window on the market.
 Most consumers should expect to pay anywhere from $1600 - $2500 for a standard size double hung fully installed window.
 This is considerably more expensive than what I consider to be the best composite window on the market in the Okna Starmark windows that will cost more like $1200 - $1400 fully installed.